-Securities to be distributed Units of Quanex Building Products LLC.
-Upon the merger of Quanex Building Products LLC and Quanex Building
+Units of Quanex Building Products LLC.
+Upon the merger of Quanex Building Securities to be distributed stock.

-Products Corporation, which will occur immediately following the distribution, each unit of Quanex Building Products LLC will be converted into one share of Quanex Building Products Corporation common stock.
+Products LLC and Quanex Building Products Corporation, which will occur immediately following the distribution, each unit of Quanex Building Products LLC will be converted into one share of Quanex Building Products Corporation common merger.